dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: UNIVERSAL INFORMATION GRAMMAR — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // “We chart the invisible currents carried by every bit.” <br>
-// “From noise, the signal emerges—pure, precise, aligned.” <br>
 // “We encode the grammar of all communication.” <br>
 // “We are the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>